EdiTep/Keep-your-basement-dry-at-no-power-cost/README.md

 # Keep your basement dry - WITHOUT electricity costs
 If you have the problem that a room in your basement is damp, this project might help you.
 Keep your basement dry - WITHOUT electricity costs with an "Digital 2-in-1 Dehumidifier" (Sichler electric dehumidifier, dehumidifier & air purifier model: LFT-200 or any other dehumidifier of your choice thas can be switched on / off via the powercord)
 => Control the dehumidifier trough a Tasmota socket and Node-Red, Mosquitto via MQTT on a Raspberry Pi.
-Switching times are based on adjustable thresholds for battery charge and PV feed-in.
+Switching times are based on adjustable thresholds for battery charge.

 ## Requirements:
 - Raspberrypi with Node-Red with Dashboard and Mosquitto MQTT Broker installed